Healthy Homes Assessment Hongoeka

 Hongoeka Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Hongoeka and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory throughout Hongoeka and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that prove compliance with any Healthy Homes Standard that apply or will be applied throughout the tenancy period of the rental property.
+• Property managers and landlords must keep records to demonstrate conformance with any Healthy Homes Standard that apply or will apply to an apartment rental.

 Beginning 1 July 2021

-• Property managers and private landlords have to ensure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied tenant.
+• Private landlords and property managers must ensure their rental properties comply according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes